Skip to content

 Ever hit one of these problems?

-• A formatter plugin doesn't actually install the formatter for you
+• A formatter plugin doesn't actually install the formatter for you.

-• Devs on your team all get slightly different formatting results because you're running different versions of the formatters as vscode plugins
+• Devs on your team all get slightly different formatting results because you're running different versions of the formatters as VSCode plugins.

-• Your formatting doesn't match what your CI lint job is expecting because you're running a different version of a formatter locally
+• Your formatting doesn't match what your CI lint job is expecting because you're running a different version of a formatter locally.

-That's what formatting via Trunk solves.
+That's what formatting via Trunk Code Quality solves.
 Everyone on your team only has to install one plugin, they're guaranteed to get the same results and run the same version of each formatter/linter, and guaranteed to get the same results as your CI lint job (use the Trunk GitHub Action!).

 Configuration

 None required!
-But, if you have multiple VSCode plugins installed which act as formatters, you can choose which filetypes to set Trunk as the default formatter for by right clicking and selecting 'Format Document With...'
+But, if you have multiple VSCode plugins installed which act as formatters, you can choose which filetypes to set Trunk as the default formatter for by right-clicking and selecting 'Format Document With...'

 Then 'Configure Default Formatter' and select 'Trunk'